vnau/IviVisaNetSample/README.md

 We look forward to the IVI Foundation moving the VISA.NET library from the .NET Framework to the .Net Standard, which will allow VISA.NET to become not only interchangeable, but also cross-platform.

+IVI Foundation announces in [VPP-4.3.6](https://www.ivifoundation.org/downloads/VISA/vpp436_2024-02-08.pdf) that the *VISA.NET* shared components version 7.3 and later will be available in both *.NET Framework* versions that target *.NET 4.5*, and *.NET* versions that target *.NET 6.0* or after.

 ### Existing VISA.NET implementations ###

 In most cases, an application built with VISA.NET Shared Components version 5.5 will work with later implementations of Shared Components.